Support Center » Historical Data » Average Year Summary Files

 To fully understand the complete range and uncertainty of loss estimates, SolarAnywhere supports a variety of snow and soiling loss models.
 For generating average snow losses, the NREL snow loss model (commonly referred to as the ‘Marion’ model) or the Townsend snow loss model may be selected.
 For generating average soiling losses, either the Humboldt State University (HSU) soiling model or Kimber soiling model may be specified.
 SolarAnywhere uses the latest version of these pvlib PV performance models available at the time of Average Year Summary file generation.

-To include soiling and snow loss estimates in the Average Year Summary file, select the Average Soiling Losses and Average Snow Losses checkboxes under Datasets as shown in Figure 6.
+To include soiling and snow loss estimates in the Average Year Summary file, select the Average Soiling Losses and Average Snow Losses checkboxes under Datasets and Advanced Fields as shown in Figure 7.

 To learn more about the SolarAnywhere loss methodology, validation and applicability of the data, visit these support center pages: